Candle-Electric/VMU_Development_Beginners-Tutorial/Lesson_4/README.md

 	.Draw_Screen
     	...

+Then, we'll want to use our Text Graphics, all 8-pixels tall, to populate the Menu Screen.
+We can use `b` and `c` to store our X- + Y-Coordinates.

+	mov #0, b
+ 	mov #0, c
+ 	P_Draw_Sprite state_selection_sprite_address, b, c

 Now that we have our Menu in place, let's wire everything up so that the Set Flags are reflected in `Cursor_Gameplay.asm`.
 We can do this by calling on those same Flags in `Cursor_Gameplay`'s starting code:

 	Cursor_Gameplay: